petrobras/ross/README.md

 [API reference](https://ross.readthedocs.io/en/latest/references/api.html).

 # Questions
-If you have any questions you can open a new issue with the tag <question>.
+If you have any questions you can use the [Discussions](https://github.com/ross-rotordynamics/ross/discussions) area in the repository.

 # Contributing to ROSS
 Check [CONTRIBUTING.rst](https://github.com/ross-rotordynamics/ross/blob/master/CONTRIBUTING.rst).